 Key Issues and Intervention Constraints

-CAR’s legal framework for land rights is dated, and the administrative structures established to govern them have limited reach.
+CAR’s legal framework for surface and sub-surface land rights is dated, and the administrative structures established to govern them have limited reach.
 While more work has recently been done to establish a Forest Code that recognizes different users of forest products and services, growing markets for tropical woods and the possibility of greater exports through the Democratic Republic of the Congo may challenge the government in its implementation of the 2008 Code.
-Donors have several opportunities to collaborate with each other and with the government in developing a relevant legal framework (and implementing institutions) for land and forest rights.
+Donors have several opportunities to collaborate and with the government to develop a relevant legal framework (and implementing institutions) for land and forest rights.
 USAID has already made some contributions through its CARPE support, for example, but it could also draw on significant experience with legal frameworks and comparative knowledge of those in comparable countries to design and draft a comprehensive framework that: (1) capitalizes on the strengths of the country’s customary laws and traditional institutions; (2) provides the architecture for adoption of the rule of law and realization of the principles of equity and justice set forth in the country’s Constitution; (3) integrates principles of decentralization of governance; and (4) provides for the protection and improvement of the rights of women and marginalized populations such as forest dwellers, pastoralists, and nomadic herders.

 Eighty percent of the population relies on subsistence agriculture and livestock for their livelihoods.
 Lack of infrastructure, weak purchasing power, and violence have constrained the development of markets.
 Land rights throughout much of CAR are considered insecure as a result of political instability, lack of confidence in the government, weaknesses in government institutions, and widespread social unrest.

 Under Law No. 63 of 1964, state land is classified as either within the public domain of the state or the private domain of the state.
 The public domain of the state includes natural property (such as rivers) and artificial property (such as roads).
 The private domain of the state includes all unregistered land as well as landholdings that the state acquires through transactions and the exercise of eminent domain.
-Private parties can obtain private property rights to land in the state’s private domain (ARD 2007a).
+Private parties can obtain private property rights to land in the state’s private domain (Tetra Tech 2007a).

 The following tenure types exist in CAR: